 The Award provided for the period of operation of certain clauses of the final order and decision of the Tribunal as being subject to review only after a period of 45 years from the date of the publication of the decision of the Tribunal in the official gazette.
-What is important to note however is that the Tribunal's decision contained in clause II relating to determination of 75 percent dependable flow as 28 MAF was non-reviewable.
-The Tribunal decision of the determination of the utilisable quantum of Narmada water at Sardar Sarovar Dam site on the basis of 75 percent dependability at 28 MAF is not a clause which is included as a clause whose terms can be reviewed after a period of 45 years.
+What is important to note however is that the Tribunal's decision contained in Clause II relating to determination of 75% dependable flow as 28 MAF was non-reviewable.
+The Tribunal decision of the determination of the utilizable quantum of Narmada water at Sardar Sarovar Dam site on the basis of 75% dependability at 28 MAF is not a clause which is included as a clause whose terms can be reviewed after a period of 45 years.

-52. The Tribunal in its Award directed for the constitution of the inter-state administrative authority i.e. Narmada Control Authority for the purpose of securing compliance with and implementation of the decision and directions of the Tribunal.
-The Tribunal also directed for constitution of a Review Committee consisting of the Union Minister for Irrigation (now substituted by Union Minister for Water Resources) as its Chairperson and the Chief Ministers of Madhya Pradesh, Maharashtra, Gujarat and Rajasthan as its members.
+- 21. The Tribunal in its Award directed for the Constitution of an inter-State Administrative Authority i.e. Narmada Control Authority for the purpose of securing compliance with and implementation of the decision and directions of the Tribunal.
+The Tribunal also directed for Constitution of a Review Committee consisting of the Union Minister for Irrigation (now substituted by Union Minister for Water Resources) as its Chairperson and the Chief Ministers of Madhya Pradesh, Maharashtra, Gujarat and Rajasthan as its members.
 The Review Committee might review the decisions of the Narmada Control Authority and the Sardar Sarovar Construction Advisory Committee.
-The Sardar Sarovar Construction Advisory Committee headed by the Secretary, Ministry of Water Resources as is Chairperson was directed to be constituted for ensuring efficient, economical and early execution of the project.
+The Sardar Sarovar Construction Advisory Committee headed by the Secretary, Ministry of Water Resources as its Chairperson was directed to be constituted for ensuring efficient, economical and early execution of the project. - 22.
+Narmada Control Authority is a high powered committee having the Secretary, Ministry of Water Resources, Government of India as its Chairperson, Secretaries in the Ministry of Power, Ministry of Environment and Forests, Ministry of Welfare, Chief Secretaries of the concerned four States as Members.
+In addition thereto, there are number of technical persons like Chief Engineers as the members. - 23.
+Narmada Control Authority was empowered to constitute one or more subcommittees and assign to them such of the functions and delegate such of its powers as it thought fit.
+Accordingly, the Narmada Control Authority constituted the following discipline based sub-groups: - (i) Resettlement and Rehabilitation subgroup under the Chairmanship of Secretary, Ministry of Welfare; - (ii) Rehabilitation Committee under Secretary, Minister of Welfare to supervise the rehabilitation process by undertaking visits to R&R sites and submergence villages. - (iii) Environment Sub-group under the Chairmanship of Secretary, Ministry of Environment and Forests; - (iv) Hydromet Sub-group under the Chairmanship of Member (Civil), Narmada Control Authority; - (v) Power Sub-group under the Chairmanship of Member (Power) Narmada Control Authority;

-- 53. Narmada Control Authority is a high powered committee having the Secretary, Ministry of Water Resources, Government of India as its Chairperson, Secretaries in the Ministry of Power, Ministry of Environment and Forests, Ministry of Welfare, Chief Secretaries of the concerned four States as Members.
-In addition, thereto, there are number of technical persons like Chief Engineers as the members. - 54.
-Narmada Control Authority was empowered to constitute one or more sub-committees and assign to them such of the functions and delegate such of its powers as it thought fit.
-Accordingly, the Narmada Control Authority constituted the following discipline based sub-groups: - i.
-Resettlement and Rehabilitation Sub-group under the Chairmanship of Secretary, Ministry of Welfare; - ii.
-Rehabilitation Committee under Secretary, Ministry of Welfare to supervise the rehabilitation process by undertaking visits to R&R sites and submergence villages; - iii.
-Environment Sub-group under the Chairmanship of Secretary, Ministry of Environment and Forests; - iv.
-Hydromet Sub-group under the Chairmanship of Member (Civil), Narmada Control Authority; - v.
-Power Sub-group under the Chairmanship of Member (Power), Narmada Control Authority; - vi.
-Narmada Main Canal Sub-committee under the chairmanship of Executive Member, Narmada Control Authority. - 55.
-The Award allocated the available water resources of the Narmada River between the four States.
+- (vi) Narmada main Canal Sub-committee under the chairmanship of Executive Member, Narmada Conrol Authority. - 24.
+The Award allocated the available water resources of the Narmada river between the four States.
 Based on this allocation, an overall plan for their utilisation and development had been made by the States.
 Madhya Pradesh was the major sharer of the water.
-As per the water resources development plan for the basin it envisaged in all 30 major dams, 135 medium dam projects and more than 3,000 minor dams.
+As per the water resources development plan for the basin it envisaged in all 30 major dams, 135 medium dam projects and more than 3000 minor dams.
 The major terminal dam at Sardar Sarovar was in Gujarat, the remaining 29 being in Madhya Pradesh.
-Down the main course of the river, the four major dams were the Narmada Sagar (now renamed Indira Sagar), Omkareshwar and Maheshwar all in Madhya Pradesh and Sardar Sarovar in Gujarat.
-Rajasthan was to construct a canal in its territory to utilise its share of 0.5 MAF.
+Down the main course of the river, the four major dams were the Narmada Sagar (now renamed as Indira Sagar), Omkareshwar and Maheshwar all in Madhya Pradesh and Sardar Sarovar in Gujarat.
+Rajasthan was to construct a canal in its territory to utilize its share of 0.5 MAP.

-Relevant details of the Sardar Sarovar Dam
+Relavant Details of the Sardar Sarovar Dam: